pachyderm/pachyderm/doc/pachub/pachub_getting_started.md

    ![Pachub cluster](../images/s_pachub_cluster.png)

+   **Note:** Pachyderm has a set number of pre-warmed clusters.
+   If you see your cluster is in a *starting* state, you might have to wait a few minutes for it to be ready.

 1. Proceed to [Step 2](#step-2-connect-to-your-cluster).

 ## Step 2 - Connect to Your Cluster

 Pachyderm Hub enables you to access your cluster through a command-line interface (CLI) called `pachctl` and the web interface called the Dashboard.
-Although you can try simple configurations in the dashboard, `pachctl` provides extended functionality.
-The Pachyderm team recommends that you use `pachctl` for all data operations and the dashboard to view graphical representations of your Direct Acyclic Graph (DAG).
+Although you can perform most simple actions directly in the dashboard, `pachctl` provides full functionality.
+Most likely, you will use `pachctl` for any operation beyound the most basic workflow. recommends that you use `pachctl` for all data operations and the dashboard to view your data and graphical representation of your pipelines.

 After you create a cluster, you need to go to the terminal on your computer and configure your CLI to connect to your cluster by installing `pachctl`